-Blue Demons Beat Costal Carolina to Advance to the CBI Finals
+Blue Demons Beat Coastal Carolina to Advance to the CBI Finals

 By: Ethan Hennessy

-DePaul topped the Chanticleers of Costal Carolina by a score of 92-87 inside McGrath Phillips Arena on Wednesday night.
+DePaul topped the Chanticleers of Coastal Carolina by a score of 92-87 inside McGrath Phillips Arena on Wednesday night.

 After the game I asked Eli Cain if he has had a chance to think about if they win this series what it would mean for their stamp on the DePaul legacy.
 He said “It would be huge… for me Femi, and Max as seniors to go out with a championship, and for the young guys to have something to cherish and use to go forward would be huge for the program”.